Yale-EEB723/finalproject/README.md

 export AGALMA_DB=$PWD/agalma.sqlite
 ````

-but after generating, you can/should backup your this agalma.sqlite file unless you want to regenerate it each time.
-You can load this previously generated database in the same way.
+but after generating, you can/should backup your this agalma.sqlite file somewhere else unless you want to regenerate it each time.
+You can load this previously generated database in the same way (but I've found you may need to run the command and activate the agalma environment a couple of times to get it to work).

-To check on your entire agalma catalog, run:
+To check on your entire agalma catalog and see that it all loaded properly, run:

 ```
 agalma catalog all